Tullamore: Sport

+Jordan Conroy, Megan Burns, and Cormac Izuchukwu.

 Tullamore Harriers caters for athletics in the town, and was founded in 1953.

 Other leisure facilities include the Aura Leisure Centre Tullamore, located on Hophill Road, which has a full gym suite and a 25-metre swimming pool.
 Tullamore Golf Club has been situated at Brookfield since 1926 and has an 18-hole championship parkland golf course.
-It was rated among the top 25 parkland courses in Ireland in Backspin's 2014 Irish Golf Course Rankings.
+It was rated among the top 25 parkland courses in Ireland in Backspins 2014 Irish Golf Course Rankings.

 Education

 Tullamore has several primary schools.
 There are several Catholic schools, a Church of Ireland school, a Gaelscoil and an Educate Together school.
 There are three secondary schools in the town; Tullamore College, a coeducational, multidenominational vocational school, the Sacred Heart School, a Catholic all-girls school and Coláiste Choilm, a Catholic all-boys school.

-People
+Notable people

 Notable current and former residents of Tullamore include: